tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 For example::

-  {"renew-secret": "efgh", "cancel-secret": "ijkl", "share-numbers": [1, 7, ...], "allocated-size": 12345}
+  {"renew-secret": "efgh", "cancel-secret": "ijkl", "upload-secret": "xyzf",
+   "share-numbers": [1, 7, ...], "allocated-size": 12345}

 The response body includes encoded information about the created buckets.
 For example::

   {"already-have": [1, ...], "allocated": [7, ...]}

+The session secret is an opaque _byte_ string.

 Discussion
 ``````````